MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Follow these steps to fix the Settings app:

 1. Get microsoft.ui.xaml.2.4.3 ARM64 appx package
     1. Download nupkg from https://www.nuget.org/api/v2/package/Microsoft.UI.Xaml/2.4.3

     1. Rename nupkg to microsoft.ui.xaml.2.4.3.nupkg.zip

-    1. Copy the arm64 xaml appx package from tools\AppX\arm64\Release\Microsoft.UI.Xaml.2.4.appx
+   1. Extract zip file and copy the arm64 xaml appx package from tools\AppX\arm64\Release\Microsoft.UI.Xaml.2.4.appx

 1. Depending on your preferred method of app deployment, you can select one of the options from [App Management:  Overview](/hololens/app-deploy-overview).
 The recommendation for the Settings app is: